AbhishekKumar4/DSonBugsDB/README.md

 # DSonBugsDB
-Data Science on eclipse bug database
+Data Science on eclipse and firefox bug database